komoot/photon/README.md

 _Photon_ was started by [komoot](http://www.komoot.de) and provides search-as-you-type and multilingual support.
 It's used in production with thousands of requests per minute at [www.komoot.de](http://www.komoot.de).

 The current version is still under heavy development, feel free to test and participate.
+The previous version based on solr is accessible in the [deprecated solr branch](https://github.com/komoot/photon/tree/deprecated-solr-version).

 ### Features
 - high performance